Left Behind (The Last of Us)

-"Left Behind" is the seventh episode of the American post-apocalyptic drama television series The Last of Us.
-The episode was written by series co-creator Neil Druckmann and directed by Liza Johnson.
-It aired on HBO on February 26, 2023.
-In the episode, Ellie (Bella Ramsey) searches for supplies to save Joel.
+"Left Behind" is the seventh episode of the first season of the American post-apocalyptic drama television series The Last of Us.
+Written by series co-creator Neil Druckmann and directed by Liza Johnson, it aired on HBO on February 26, 2023.
+In the episode, Ellie (Bella Ramsey) searches for supplies to save Joel (Pedro Pascal).
 A flashback follows Ellie as she spends time with her best friend Riley Abel (Storm Reid) in Boston.

-The episode is adapted from The Last of Us: Left Behind (2014), a downloadable content expansion to the video game on which the series is based.
+The episode is adapted from The Last of Us: Left Behind (2014), an expansion pack to the video game on which the series is based.
 Johnson, who played the game after being assigned to direct, was encouraged to take an original approach.
 The episode was filmed in January and February 2022 in Calgary, Alberta.
-It received positive reviews, with praise for its writing, direction, cinematography, and performances of Ramsey and Reid.
-It was watched by 7.7 million viewers on its first day.
+It received positive reviews, with praise for its writing, direction, cinematography, and performances of Ramsey and Reid; the latter won at the Black Reel Awards and Primetime Creative Arts Emmy Awards.
+The episode was watched by 7.7 million viewers on its first day.

 Plot

-Ellie (Bella Ramsey) tends to Joel's (Pedro Pascal) wound.
-Joel demands Ellie abandon him to die.
+As Ellie tends to Joel's wound, Joel demands Ellie abandon him to die.
 As she begins to walk away, Ellie stops and recalls the events that led up to her getting bitten.

 Several months earlier, in Boston, Massachusetts, Ellie is an orphaned student at a military boarding school run by the Federal Disaster Response Agency (FEDRA).
-After Ellie gets in a fight, Captain Kwong (Terry Chen) encourages her to follow the rules to eventually become a FEDRA leader.
-Later that night, Ellie's best friend Riley Abel (Storm Reid) sneaks into her room.
+After Ellie gets in a fight, Captain Kwong encourages her to follow the rules to eventually become a FEDRA officer.
+Later that night, Ellie's best friend Riley Abel sneaks into her room.
 Ellie is angry with Riley for joining the Fireflies—a rebel group opposing FEDRA—and leaving her alone at the school for weeks.

 Riley takes Ellie to an abandoned mall.
 Ellie is overjoyed to experience an escalator, carousel, photo booth, and arcade with Riley.
-When Ellie finds Riley's bed and homemade bombs, she confronts Riley about the Fireflies's violent philosophies.
+When Ellie finds Riley's bed and homemade bombs, she confronts Riley about the Fireflies' violent philosophies.
 Riley reveals the Fireflies are moving her to the Atlanta Quarantine Zone, and she brought Ellie to the mall to say goodbye.
 Ellie initially storms out of the mall, but returns to Riley.
 The two dance together and Ellie desperately pleads with Riley not to leave.
 Riley agrees, and they kiss.

 An infected, drawn to the noise, attacks the pair.
 Ellie eventually kills it, but is horrified to realize both she and Riley have been bitten.
 Riley suggests they let themselves turn together, arguing that no matter how little time together they have left, it is worth fighting for.
 In the present, Ellie recalls Riley's words.
 She finds a needle and thread and starts to sew Joel's wound.